tomkasp/quartz-hipster-entities/README.md

 Ok, but how to use it?

 You just need to add library as a dependency and basically that's it.
-When it is a dependency to your project spring will automatically tire to scan CLASSPATH and and create all entities with quartz tables and beans defined inside com.tomkasp.config.QuartzConfig Your project needs to have only quartz.properties file with quartz configuration and somewhere inside your project you also need to define a property org.quartz.scheduler.name
+When it is a dependency to your project spring will automatically try to scan CLASSPATH and and create all entities with quartz tables and beans defined inside com.tomkasp.config.QuartzConfig Your project needs to have only quartz.properties file with quartz configuration and somewhere inside your project you also need to define a property org.quartz.scheduler.name

+Few more worlds of explanation.

+I used spring boot as a kind of template for the app.
+I leverage mainly spring starters from the boot project.
+Under package com.tomkasp.repository you can find repositories created for the defined entities.
+If you would like to now how it works you can read it here: http://docs.spring.io/spring-data/data-commons/docs/1.6.1.RELEASE/reference/html/repositories.html